I'm a guitarist and bassist with over 35 years of experience as a musician.

-Back in the 1970s, players were modding Fender Stratocasters with humbuckers to make them sounds thicker and hotter.
+Back in the 1970s, players were modding Fender Stratocasters with humbuckers to make them sound thicker and hotter.
 These guitars eventually became known as “Superstrats” and moving into the 1980s many guitar brands started to build guitars based on the ideas of these early innovators.

 The Ibanez RG and S Series each went on to achieve legendary status, and to this day they are among the favorites of shredders and metal guitarists.
 Like Fender, they span the range from beginner-level guitar models to pro-level instruments.

-How do they stack up against the Fender Stratocaster?
+How do they stack up against Fender guitars?
 Check out the chart below for some general comparisons.
 Remember, these are typical attributes.
 Different models may vary and you should always check the specs of any specific instrument you are interested in.